 who stand beside me as I enter new and untried ventures, for my failures will be outweighed by the times I surprise myself and you.
-Blessed are you...

 who ask for my help,

 for my greatest need is to be needed.

 who understand that, sometimes, it is difficult for me to put my thoughts into words.